 Erin Askeland, a pet expert and training manager at the doggy day care center Camp Bow Wow added "costumes shouldn’t constrict your pet’s movement, hearing or sight, or impede their ability to breathe, bark or meow."

 Be very careful about costume ideas that involve dyeing your pet's fur.
 "Remember pets will lick the hair and ingest whatever is used," said Morgan.
-So no commercial hair dye and no bleach.
+So, no commercial hair dye intended for human hair and no bleach.
+The dye may react to your pet's fur and cause severe burns and possibly blindness.
 And while food grade dyes are considered relatively safe, you may want to think about how much red dye #5 your pet needs to ingest.

-One more factor to think about is the weather on Halloween night.
-A full costume might not bother a pup when it's cool outside, but if you live in say, Miami, where trick-or-treating may be hot and humid, it's probably best to keep your pet's Halloween duds minimal to prevent overheating.
+One more factor to think about is weather.
+A full costume might not bother a pup when it's cool outside, but if you live in say, Miami, where it may be hot and humid, it's probably best to keep your pet's duds minimal to prevent overheating.